TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Developer/Index.rst

 Cache Registration
 ==================

-Registration of a new cache should be done in :file:`ext_localconf.php`.
+Registration of a new cache should be done in an extension's :ref:`ext-localconf-php`.
 The example below just defines an empty sub-array in *cacheConfigurations*.
 Neither *frontend* nor *backend* are defined, meaning that the cache manager will choose the default :ref:`variable frontend <caching-frontend-variable>` and the